rubyforgood/human-essentials/puma-dev.md

 puma-dev
 ```

-You should now be able to access diaper.test and [partner.test](http://partner.test/)!
+You should now be able to access [essentials.test](http://essentials.test)!

 ### Linux Installation & Setup